 This one is a bit more straightforward — never offer food to a child you are not responsible for without asking their caretaker first.
 Sharing a snack with your child’s newest friend might seem like a nice thing to do, but for the sake of health and safety, always check with the child’s guardian before feeding them.
 You never know what allergies or dietary restrictions a child might have, so it is always better to err on the side of caution.

 Like sharing, taking turns can be tricky.
 It is easy for kids to get overly excited about the giant twisty slide on the playground and become too impatient to wait for their turn to slide down.
-No one wants to be the parent of a preschool child who pushes on playground equipment so it is important you teach your child the value of taking turns.
+No one wants to be responsible for a preschool child who pushes on playground equipment, so it is important you teach kids the value of taking turns.

-Taking turns is a vital life skill, and the playground presents the perfect opportunity to put it in action.
-Teaching your child to take turns with others on the playground can help them learn fairness, discipline, self-control and how to compromise, negotiate with others and manage disappointment.
-Help your child build these good habits by encouraging them to wait politely for their turn in line and rewarding good turn-taking behavior when you see it with positive reinforcement.
+Taking turns is a vital life skill, and the playground presents the perfect opportunity to put it into action.
+Teaching kids to take turns with others on the playground can help them learn fairness, discipline, self-control, and how to compromise, negotiate with others and manage disappointment.
+Help your child build these good habits by encouraging them to wait politely for their turn in line and rewarding good turn-taking behavior with positive reinforcement.

 Help your child see the importance of waiting patiently by explaining to them how easily a younger child can get hurt when shoved to the side.
 Encourage your older kids to look out for their younger friends or siblings — older kids love the chance to play grown-up and take on the duty of protecting someone smaller.
 Make sure you also warn your younger kids to be careful and watch out for the bigger kids who may play more intensely.
 Because kids tend to play nicer once they get to know each other, try to introduce smaller and bigger kids to each other on the playground.